TVNBhavani/TVNBhavani/README.md

-# Veera Naga Bhavani Talari's Resume
+# Hi!
+I am Veera Naga Bhavani Talari

 Welcome to my GitHub!
 Below is a detailed overview of my professional and academic background.
 I am a passionate **Full Stack Developer** with hands-on experience in web development, especially in modern technologies like Angular, React, .NET, and more.